yui-mhcp/data_processing/README.md

 ## Future improvments

 - Audio processing
-    - [ ] Try to improve the audio annotation procedure.
+    - [x] Try to improve the audio annotation procedure.
     - [ ] See how to improve the trimming / remove silence processing
 - Image processing.
     - [x] Clean and optimize the code.
     - [x] Add image loading / writing support.
 - Text processing
-    - [ ] Add support for token-splitting instead of word-splitting in the `TextEncoder`.
+    - [x] Add support for token-splitting instead of word-splitting in the `TextEncoder`.
-    - [ ] Add better support for Transformers (will come when adding Q&A / translation support).
+    - [x] Add better support for Transformers.
 - Plot functions :
     - [x] Better support subplots.
     - [ ] Allow to plot embeddings as subplot.